I go to the Hilo orchid show each year. There's hardly any more room for orchids in my house but I can’t help myself

 Here are the major Dos and Don’ts that you should know, whether you’re an experienced or first-time snorkeler.
 Follow these “golden rules” of snorkeling, you will help protect yourself and the marine environment.

 Don’t use sunscreen that contains oxybenzone.
 Scientists have confirmed that this chemical (commonly used in sunscreen lotions/sprays, soaps, cosmetics) is highly toxic to coral reefs.
 It kills baby coral and contributes to coral bleaching and deformity.
 Also, slathering on too much sunscreen will leave a trail of oily film in the water wherever you snorkel.
 It’s like a mini oil spill disaster!

 - Don’t feed fish and other marine animals.
 Use your common sense: you’re in the ocean and these creatures are wild.
 They are NOT your aquarium pets!

 - Don’t harass marine animals.
-It’s illegal to chase, ride or grab sea turtles in water (or on land).
-They are protected by both State and Federal law.
+In Hawaii, it’s illegal to chase, ride or grab sea turtles in water (or on land).
+They are protected by both State and Federal laws.
 Fines can be as high as $25,000 and may include a year in prison.
 Same goes with the rare and endangered Hawaiian monk seal.
 Consider yourself very lucky if you encounter a Hawaiian monk seal while snorkeling.
 It looks adorable but it also can bite!
 You should leave it alone, just swim away or get out of the water.
 It’s for your safety and the animal’s protection.

 - Do swim slowly and quietly.
 You’re snorkeling, not Michael Phelps racing for another Olympic gold medal!
 Keep your arms close to your side.
 Let your body glide through the water.
 Avoid excessive kicking of your legs and fins.
 All that splashing and thrashing will scare the fish away.
 Not to mention you may attract…sharks!

 Do use 100% natural & biodegradable sunscreen.
 There are several reef-safe sunscreen products available on the market.
 Alternatively, consider wearing a UV-protection swim shirt or a short wet suit.
 The shirt or suit will block the sun rays, and also keep you warm in the water so you can spend more time snorkeling.